charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 The answer is damning:

 - During Jim Crow, local authorities would often turn a blind eye to the lynching of African Americans.
-The House passed a [bill](https://en.wikipedia.org/wiki/Dyer_Anti-Lynching_Bill) to make lynching a federal crime, but it was filibustered to death in the Senate.
+The House passed a [bill](https://en.wikipedia.org/wiki/Dyer_Anti-Lynching_Bill) to make lynching a federal crime, but it was killed in the Senate.
 - In 1946, the House passed a bill abolishing the poll tax for federal elections.
-It was [halted in the Senate](https://library.cqpress.com/cqalmanac/document.php?id=cqal46-1411331) via filibuster.
-Poll taxes continued to disenfranchise poor (especially Black) voters in the South until the [24th Amendment](https://en.wikipedia.org/wiki/Twenty-fourth_Amendment_to_the_United_States_Constitution), eighteen years later.
+It was [halted in the Senate](https://library.cqpress.com/cqalmanac/document.php?id=cqal46-1411331).
+Poll taxes continued to disenfranchise poor (especially Black) voters in the South until the [24th Amendment](https://en.wikipedia.org/wiki/Twenty-fourth_Amendment_to_the_United_States_Constitution) eighteen years later.
-- Sen Thurmond spoke for over 24 hours straight to filibuster the [Civil Rights Act of 1957](https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1957).
-This is the longest filibuster in US history.
+- The longest filibuster in Senate history was delivered by Sen Thurmond in opposition to the [Civil Rights Act of 1957](https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1957).
+He spoke for over 24 hours straight.
-- Southern senators filibustered the Civil Rights Act of 1964 for two months.
+- The Civil Rights Act of 1964, which prohibits racial segregation in schools, education, and voting, was filibustered for two months in the Senate.
 The filibuster was ultimately broken by weakening the bill.

 -----